Parbelaez/p1-html-css/README.md

 ### index.html -landing page-

 I chose to use a tiling system in the index to be similar to a mobile app, with an icon, title, catch phrase, and a brief description.
+And, that's the main reason behind the des¡cision to use a back to menu button, instead of a list of links.

 The footer is composed as well of icons of my normally used social networks the could help the user knowing more about my work.